moorl/MoorlDocs/docs-source/MoorlForms/index.en.md

 It is also possible to create your own add-ons, a developer documentation will follow soon.

 1. [Classic Add-On](../MoorlFormsClassic/index.md): Contains all functions of the [Form Builder](../MoorlFormBuilder/index.md).
-2. slides & popup add-on*: Provides new sections for more beautiful forms
+2. [Exit-Intent-Popups Add-On](../MoorlFormsPopup/index.md): Use forms as popup
 3. [Customer-Forms Add-On](../MoorlFormsCustomer/index.md): Customised forms for registration and customer area
 4. [Product-Configurator Add-On](../MoorlFormsCustomProducts/index.md): Additional information on products incl. price calculation
 5. Order Add-On**: Additional order details incl. price calculation on the shopping basket